It's always pressure match against Pakistan but not thinking about it now: Bhuvneshwar on WT20 clash | Sports-Games

 Arch-rivals India and Pakistan were on Friday placed in the same group for the T20 World Cup as the ICC announced the pools for its flagship event, set to be played in the UAE and Oman from October 17 to November 14.

+''So people like Virat Kohli for example, or Rohit Sharma will have a huge responsibility when Indian takes on Pakistan,'' Gambhir said India should get rid of its obsession with wins at the 2007 T20 World Cup and the 2011 ODI World Cup.

+''It was special (being a part of the 2007 T20 World Cup squad), but I have forgotten about it,'' said the Delhi batsman, who had scored a match-winning 97 against Sri Lanka in the 2011 World Cup final.

-The Groups of Super 12s have been selected on the basis of team rankings as of March 20, according to the International Cricket Council.
+''To be honest, India needs to move on from that.
+2007, it's what, more than 13 years ago and I think we need to get rid of this obsession of 2007 and 2011.''
+The Groups of Super 12s have been selected based on team rankings as of March 20, according to the International Cricket Council.
 Two teams will join each of the groups from the qualifying rounds.

 The tournament was originally scheduled to be held in India but was moved out of the country due to an expected third wave of the coronavirus.